dragonflyoss/d7y.io/docs/operations/best-practices/security.md

 ### Basic Auth

-Using Basic Auth validation in Dragonfly.
+Using Basic Auth validation in Peer's HTTP Proxy.
-Basic access authentication is the simplest technique for enforcing access control to web resources Please note that Basic Auth is not the most secure access control technique and it is not recommended to depend solely to
+Please note that Basic Auth is not the most secure access control technique.
-Basic Auth when designing the security features of your environment.
 Configure `dfdaemon.yaml`, the default path is `/etc/dragonfly/dfdaemon.yaml`, refer to [dfdaemon](../../reference/configuration/client/dfdaemon.md) config.